study-groups/devops/current_steps.md

 #### Create the node
 `> dotool-create name <fingerprint|id> [image]`
 - `image` defaults to `ubuntu 20.04`
-- `server.list` is created in the home directory of current user `~/server.list` and sourced into current shell.
+- `~/server.list` is created in the home directory of current user and sourced into current shell.
 - Automatically updates node reference(s) as shell variables.
 - A node reference is a key:value pair named after your node, i.e. node_name=ip
 - Keep in mind: If you use a hyphen (`node-name`) as a name for a node, it will be converted to an underscore (`node_name`) in the shell, because the shell doesn't interpret hyphens as part of variables.

 #### Choose image configuration

-- go to ./ubuntu
+- Go to ./ubuntu

 #### Send config file to configure your new node
 `> nh-remote-install-config $ip config_file`
-- where `$ip` is the node reference dereferenced in the shell
+- Where `$ip` is the node reference dereferenced in the shell
-- Configuing requires installing packages, currently takes 1.5 minutes for unbuntu node.
+- Configuring requires installing packages; currently takes 1.5 minutes for Ubuntu node.

 #### Send admin file to install nhadmin role on your new node
 `> nh-remote-install-admin $ip admin_file`

 #### Create a role with which to manage your application
 `> nh-remote-admin-create-role $ip role`